spinnaker-plugin-examples/pf4jPluginWithoutExtensionPoint/README.md

-Spinnaker Plugin (PF4J based) for random wait stage
+Spinnaker Plugin (PF4J based) that uses a regular interface as an extension point.

+Note these things when extending a regular interface with Pf4J:
+* currently your extension can only have one interface that is the implicit extension point
+* you need to provide this compiler argument `-Apf4j.ignoreExtensionPoint`

+<h2>Usage</h2>

-1) Run `./gradlew build`
+1) Run `./gradlew releaseBundle`
-2) Put the `/build/'SillySecretsPlugin-X.X.X.zip` in the configured plugins location for Spinnaker.
+2) Put the `/build/distributions/pf4jPluginWithoutExtensionPoint-X.zip` in the [configured plugins location for your service](https://pf4j.org/doc/packaging.html).
-2) Configure Orca.
-Put the following in orca.yml.
+3) Configure the Spinnaker service.
+Put the following in the service yml to enable the plugin and configure the extension.
 ```
 spinnaker:
   extensibility: